botteon/Halo-FDCA/README.md

 https://scikit-image.org

 This software will run a multithreaded process by default using the `multiprocessing` module.
-This requires significant computing power and it is advised to use a dedicated external computing mashine.
+This requires significant computing power and it is advised to use a dedicated external computing machine.
 Multithreading can be turned off but this will increase the run time up to a factor 10 (depending on the settings).

 ## Algorithm Instructions
 ### Overview